 5. APEGS will provide the exam paper and instructions to the invigilator.
 The invigilator will send the completed exam back to APEGS by courier.
 You are responsible to pay for the cost to send the exam back to APEGS.

 6. APEGS sends the exams to APEGA or PEO for marking.
-The results of your exam will be sent to you by mail approximately 9 weeks after you write the exam.
+The results of your exam will be sent to you by mail approximately 45 working days after the last exam is written.

-How do I find study materials for my exam?
+How do I find study materials to prepare for my exam?